XT-6 magnetyzery do silników - BENZYNA i LPG + olej

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Key role in advanced technologically fields – find application in hard drives, electric motors, medical devices and very modern machines.
+- Significant importance in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-Furthermore, small elements of these products have the potential to hinder the diagnostic process after entering the body.
+- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, miniscule components of these magnets can hinder the diagnostic process when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.